jasiegert/traj_c/README.md

 # Trajectory analyzer #

 This is a tool used to analyze a trajectory, the result of a molecular dynamics (MD) simulation.
+If you're unfamiliar with this field, you might want to check out the [Theoretical Background](docs/THEORY.md).

 # Installtion #